-Child protection requires the engagement of the United Nations system as a whole, with the Special Representative acting as convener, and facilitating collaboration on child protection among the United Nations, both at the Headquarters and field levels.
+Protecting children requires the engagement of the United Nations system as a whole.
+The Special Representative acts as a convener, and facilitates collaboration on child protection among the United Nations, both at the Headquarters and field levels.

 Partnerships in the field